themesberg/flowbite-svelte/src/routes/docs/components/indicators.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, CompoAttributesViewer, GitHubCompoLinks } from '../../utils' import { P, A } from '$lib' const components = 'Indicator'
+  import { CompoAttributesViewer, GitHubCompoLinks, toKebabCase } from '../../utils' import { P, A } from '$lib' const dirName = toKebabCase(component_title)
 </script>

 The indicator component can be used as a small element positioned absolutely relative to another component such as a button or card and show a number count, account status (red for offline, green for online) and other useful information.